Kiloren19/CKP_RestAssured/README.md

     - java
       - config
         -TestConfig.java (Empty)
-      -AppTest.java (Here its were all the test are)
+      - AppTest.java (Here its were all the test are)
 - target
 - pom.xml (Maven configuration file)
 - README.md (Project documentation)